toolchild/screepsScript/README.md

+#Usage

-just put the contents of src/ into your scripts folder for screeps
+just put the contents of dist/ into your scripts folder for screeps e.g. for Windows: ``C:\Users\YOUR_USERNAME\AppData\Local\Screeps\scripts\screeps.com\default``

-Screeps does not allow a folder structure, you will have to copy all files in folder to the folder of your branch

-e.g. for Windows: ``C:\Users\YOUR_USERNAME\AppData\Local\Screeps\scripts\screeps.com\default``

 ---